CircleCI Breach Cybersecurity Incident Hunting Guide

 We want to hunt for suspicious activity originating from the CircleCI user.
 Note: in some cases, the key used by CircleCI is for the DevOps personal user, which may make the process of identifying malicious behavior much harder.

 It is possible to authenticate to github.com using the CircleCI user and manually view the Security log available in the user settings.
-In this log, the source IP is enabled by default, and it is possible to hunt for abnormal connections and operations originating from new IPs
+In this log, the source IP is enabled by default, and it is possible to hunt for abnormal connections, or potential attacks and operations originating from new IPs

 Hunting for AWS suspicious activity